coltoneshaw/mmhealth/README.md

 This will output a `healthcheck-report.pdf` into your current directory.

+## Legend

-## Statuses
+### Statuses

-- pass - The Check passed
+- `pass` - The Check passed
-- warn - The check did not pass, but it is just a warning right now.
+- `warn` - The check did not pass, but it is just a warning right now.
+All adoption / proactive checks that fail are a warn.
-- fail - The check failed and it should be addressed
+- `fail` - The check failed and it should be addressed
-- ignore - The check can be ignored.
+- `ignore` - The check can be ignored.

+### Severity

+- `urgent` - Highest priority check and should be addressed immediately.
+- `high` - The issue should be scheduled in the next change window.
+- `medium` - Can be addressed later, also informational.
+- `low` - Can be ignored, but fixing could provide benefits.

-## Types
+### Types

 - `Proactive` - A proactive measure to increase the health, reliability, or otherwise inside of Mattermost.
 - `Adoption` - Better configuration of Mattermost for optimal usage and adoption.
 - `Health` - Environment health checks that should be remediated if failed.

 ## Adding a check